WEF YGL list

 Download links

-YGL list (Jan 2023).ods (Open Office spreadsheet)
+YGL 1993–2023.ods (Open Office spreadsheet)

-YGL list (Jan 2023).csv (comma separated raw data, without the URLs)
+YGL 1993–2023.csv (comma separated raw data, without link to profile)

 Notes

-This list was compiled in a collaborative effort between our foundation Stiftelsen Pharos and the Malone Institute in February–June 2022.
+This list was compiled in a collaborative effort between our foundation Stiftelsen Pharos and the Malone Institute February–June 2022.
 We have done much manual research in order to verify each GLT and YGL and to identify those with minimal info given in WEF’s lists.
-Some prominent participants appear to have been removed from the WEF website, or were never listed, but have been named by Klaus Schwab himself.
+Some prominent participants appear to have been removed from the WEF website, or were never officially listed, but have been named by Klaus Schwab himself.

 Names: Some spellings have been corrected and last names updated.
 In many Asian countries it is customary to put the family name first (there are exceptions, especially when working with or in the West).
 We have tried to identify and put family name in the correct column but may not have gotten all of them right.